gbrayut/cloud-examples/cloudrun-sql-auth-proxy/README.md

 ## Cloud Run with Direct VPC, Auth Proxy Sidecar, and Cloud SQL via Private IP

 Here is a more elaborate example with Cloud Run [private networking](https://cloud.google.com/run/docs/securing/private-networking), specifically [Direct VPC egress](https://cloud.google.com/run/docs/configuring/vpc-direct-vpc) although the [Serverless VPC Connector](https://cloud.google.com/run/docs/configuring/connecting-vpc#connectors) would also work.
-This also shows how to configure the SQL Auth Proxy as a sidecar, and configure Cloud SQL to only use a private ip.
+This also shows how to configure the SQL Auth Proxy as a sidecar, and configure Cloud SQL to only use a private ip (PSA or PSC).

-The following example is based on [GoogleCloudPlatform/python-docs-samples](https://github.com/GoogleCloudPlatform/python-docs-samples/blob/main/cloud-sql/mysql/sqlalchemy/README.md#deploy-to-cloud-run) and shows how to configure a Python service with SQLAlchemy to securely connect to Mysql using the built-in Cloud SQL integration.

 ```bash
 PROJECT_ID=gregbray-run